-As of 31 December 2016, Estonian direct investments in the Netherlands totalled 221 million euros, which makes up 3.9% of all Estonia's direct investments abroad.
+As of 31 December 2018, Estonian direct investments in the Netherlands totalled 232,3 million euros, which makes up 3,3% of all Estonia's direct investments abroad (6th place).
 Investments have primarily gone to professional, research, and technical activity; financial and insurance activity; wholesale and retail trade; electrical energy supply; transport and inventory; information and communication; and real estate.

 Due to increasing interest of Estonian companies in the Netherlands, Enterprise Estonia (EAS) opened its Representative Office in the Netherlands (near Rotterdam) in 2014, which is manned by an export adviser (Thijs de Neeve).

-Estonia was visited by around 50 000 tourists from the Netherlands in 2016, which is an increase of 5000 compared to the year before.
-The average Dutch tourist spent a little more than 3 days in Estonia.
+Estonia was visited by around 64 000 tourists from the Netherlands in 2018, which is an increase of almost 10 000 compared to the year before.
+The average Dutch tourist spent 4,7 days in Estonia, also an increase from the year before.
 The number of Dutch tourists visiting Estonia doubled during the years of 2010-2013 from 25 000 to nearly 50 000.

-Record number of 70 000 Estonian tourists visited the Netherlands in 2016.
-In 2015 the number was around 69 000.
-Average stay in the Netherlands lasted appr 2,8 days.
-The number of Estonians visiting the Netherlands has for many years exceeded the amount of Dutch tourists visitiing Estonia.
+Almost 73 000 Estonian tourists visited the Netherlands in 2018.
+In 2017, a record number of more than 75 000 visits was registered.
+Average stay in the Netherlands lasted around 3 days.
+The number of Estonians visiting the Netherlands has for many years exceeded the amount of Dutch tourists visiting Estonia.